In recent years I work on four projects; the first two are empirical and the others are transcendental.

 P. F. Strawson (1959) famously argues that though there is a clear sense of the visual field, there is no such analogous sensory field in touch.
 Brian O'Shaughnessy (1989) and M. G. F. Martin (1992) follow his lead.
 They emphasise the fact that the spatiality of touch is derived from proprioception, kinesthesia, temporal perception, and vision.
 With Patrick Haggard and colleagues, I have been attempting to meet this significant challenge.
 We conduct experiments showing that there is some basic spatiality of touch that is not derived from other modalities (F. Fardo, B. Beck, T. Cheng, and P. Haggard, in preparation).
 This line of research has rich implications about tactile change blindness, the Molyneux’s Question, peripersonal space, and sense modality individuation.

-"Molyneux's Question and Sensory Fields" (expected 2020).
+"Molyneux's Question and Somatosensory Spaces" (expected 2020).
 In: Ferretti, G. and Glenney, B (eds.)
 Molyneux's Question: New Essays.
 New York: Routledge

 Spatial Senses: Philosophy of Perception in an Age of Science (first editor, with O. Deroy and C. Spence, expected 2019), New York: Routledge

 "Is Bálint's Syndrome a Counterexample of the Kantian Spatiality Thesis?" (forthcoming).
 In: Cheng, T., Deroy, O. and Spence, C. (eds.)
 Spatial Senses: Philosophy of Perception in an Age of Science.
 New York: Routledge

 "On the Very Idea of a Tactile Field, or: A Plea for Skin Space" (forthcoming).
 In: Cheng, T., Deroy, O. and Spence, C. (eds.)
 Spatial Senses: Philosophy of Perception in an Age of Science.
 New York: Routledge

 "The Recurrent Model of Bodily Spatial Phenomenology" (first author, with P. Haggard, 2018), Journal of Consciousness Studies 25(3-4)